Homology operations and cosimplicial iterated loop spaces: Introduction

 The spectral sequences used in this paper are derived from this filtration.
 In particular, the spectral sequence associated to a cosimplicial chain complex $Y$ is, by definition, the spectral sequence associated to the above filtration for the bicomplex $B=CY$.

 The Bousfield-Kan universal examples (see \cite{bk} for the universal property) are cosimplicial simplicial pointed sets defined by

 where $\Sigma$ is the Kan suspension and $\Delta_+$ is obtained by adding a disjoint basepoint to each cosimplicial degree of the standard cosimplicial simplicial set $\Delta$.
-We also define a cosimplicial chain complex (see \cite{me1} for the universal property)
+We also define a cosimplicial chain complex